 A Hibachi Steakhouse Favorite

 This sauce may just be the secret to why the Hibachi experience is so addictive.
 Along with the copious amounts of butter they add to your rice, noodles and proteins, this creamy sauce makes everything even creamier and therefore, better.
-Some use it as a dip and some unceremoniously dump the whole sauce in with the rice and noodles and blend it all together.
-However you enjoy your Yum Yum sauce, it’s an essential part of the American hibachi/teppanyaki experience so pair it with your hibachi rice, hibachi noodles, hibachi steak, hibachi chicken, hibachi shrimp and hibachi vegetables.
+Some use it as a dip and some unceremoniously dump the sauce in with the rice and noodles and blend them all together.
+However you choose to enjoy your Yum Yum sauce, it’s an essential part of the American hibachi/teppanyaki experience so pair it with your hibachi rice, hibachi noodles, hibachi steak, hibachi chicken, hibachi shrimp and hibachi vegetables.